Task Force on New Americans

+Activities

 As a major Task Force initiative, the New Americans Project, seeks to encourage volunteerism among both U.S. citizens and new immigrants.
 The Task Force accomplished this through, among other projects, a zip code-based search engine listing volunteer opportunities to work with immigrants and a series of outreach events to promote volunteerism.
 In addition, the New Americans Project aims to provide opportunities for immigrants themselves to integrate into their communities by volunteering.
 The Task Force worked closely with the White House Office of USA Freedom Corps on this initiative.

-Providing training and technical resources to organizations that serve immigrants

 The Task Force has provided public libraries, adult educators, and volunteers with training and resources to assist them in establishing programs to help immigrants settle in and learn about the United States.